 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 It’s time to answer a question many award travelers ask.
 Does the Chase Sapphire Preferred® Card offer lounge access?
-As one of the best travel credit cards, it’s easy to think you get free Chase Sapphire Preferred lounge access to at least one lounge network.
+As one of the best Chase travel cards with benefits, it’s easy to think you get free Chase Sapphire Preferred lounge access to at least one lounge network.

 Do You Get Chase Sapphire Preferred Lounge Access?

 The short answer is…no. You don’t get airport lounge access with the Chase Sapphire Preferred.
 But there are plenty of other Chase Sapphire Preferred perks that let you save on travel.
 Plus, you have other options to get complimentary airport lounge access.

 Unfortunately, there isn’t discounted access to any lounge networks or one-time passes for every card renewal.
 But, to be fair, most travel credit cards with a similar $95 annual fee don’t offer lounge access.

 Chase Sapphire Preferred Travel Benefits